blackrock/TopNotch/docs/USER_GUIDE.md

 ## Variables
 1. Any part of any command or plan can contain a variable.
 Just add ${variableName} in the key or value of any JSON.
 1. Pass in a dictionary that defines values for the variables using the --variableDictionary flag.
+The dictionary should be a comma-separated list of pairs with the format variableName=variableValue.
-1. Below is an example for how to parameterize an input to an assertion using the date and product type is:
+1. Below is an example for how to parameterize an input to an assertion using the date and product type:
   * Command line argument: --variableDictionary="date=$(date +%D),productType=mtg"
   * Input example:
   ```